samhuk/ts-npm-package-template/README.md

 This template is approximately based off of [ts-pg-orm](https://github.com/samhuk/ts-pg-orm).
 Therefore, feel free to take a look at that to see how this template can be expanded upon.

-If you found this delightful, feel free to [buy me a coffee](https://www.buymeacoffee.com/samhuk) ✨
+If you found this delightful, feel free to [sponsor me on GitHub](https://github.com/sponsors/samhuk) 💕 or [buy me a coffee](https://www.buymeacoffee.com/samhuk) ☕

+### Side-Note About Integration Test Configuration
+Integration test configuration exists for this template.
+These are sometimes, but not always, necessary.
+If your package will not need them, then do the following:
+* Remove the scripts related to integration tests from `package.json`.
+* Remove the `integration-tests` environment configuration from `.env-cmdrc.json`.
+* Remove the integration test content from `contributing/development.md`.

 ---